 If you are coming to our database as a potential new author, and have entered a submission, you will have access to the Book Details page to enter a proposal.
 The information you enter here will be edited through the production process, and this page will end up as the essential repository for your “book details” – final title, author details, edited description, specification of the book, ISBN, price, etc. It will also be the place where new reviews are entered.
 The details on this page feed through to the website when it is “switched on” to “live”, which is when the publication date is set, and to databases around the world.

 I have published eight books with JHP.
-Having worked in publishing for nearly thirty years, I thought I knew about publishers, but it’s been a revelation.
+Having worked in publishing as a literary agent for nearly thirty years, I thought I knew about publishers, but it’s been a revelation.
 It's transparent, honest, extraordinarily speedy, and as near democratic as a company can be.
 Despite all communication being on-line (not my natural habitat), it does feel like a real community.
 And the books look good.
 JHP seems to have worked out how to be a successful twenty-first-century publisher, without losing touch with what matters.
-Jennifer Kavanagh, author of A Little Book of Unknowing (Christian Alternative), The Emancipation of B (Roundfire), Journey Home (O Books), The Failure of Success (O Books), Small Change, Big Deal (Business Books), Simplicity Made Easy (Earth Books), New Light (Christian Alternative), and The World is My Cloister (Christian Alternative).
+Jennifer Kavanagh, author of A Little Book of Unknowing (Christian Alternative), The Emancipation of B (Roundfire), Journey Home (O Books), The Failure of Success (O Books), Small Change, Big Deal (Business Books), Simplicity Made Easy (Earth Books), New Light (Christian Alternative) and The World is My Cloister (Christian Alternative).

 Many people have helped to bring Colin Crampton to life.
 First, there is the team of publishers, editors and publicists at John Hunt Publishing.
 As a veteran of 21 books with other publishers, I am amazed at how efficient they are.
 Peter Bartram, author of Headline Murder (Roundfire) and Stop Press Murder (Roundfire).